developer-zebra/developer-zebra-site/src/mdna/index.md

    video: MzCWdLUhEPY
    video_type: youtube
    button_text: Learn More
- - image-location: right
-   title: Select Which Apps to Update Without Blocking All
-   subtitle: App Manager in MX 10.3 puts admins in control of device-app updates
-   description: The ability for apps to self-update has helped bring mobile computing devices to the forefront of the productive enterprise.
-New features coming in Zebra's App Manager utility let administrators decide which apps on a device can update and which should stay the same until explicitly allowed to update.
-   url: /mx/appmgr/
-   video: t7J8e2rVcMM
-   video_type: youtube
-   button_text: Learn More
  - image-location: left
    title: Zebra Utility Simplifies DOM Injection
    subtitle: GUI-based Enterprise Application Configurator works with EB 2.6+